Connect with others who understand.

 Symptoms of Migraine

-Most doctors describe migraines as having four distinct phases.
-However, people who get migraines don’t necessarily experience all four phases with every migraine attack.
-Understanding the phases of migraine can help people living with migraine better manage their condition by timing treatments for maximum effectiveness.
+Most doctors describe migraine attacks as having four distinct phases.
+However, people living with migraine don’t necessarily experience all four phases with every migraine attack.
+Understanding the phases of migraine can help people better manage this condition by timing treatments for maximum effectiveness.

 Causes of Migraine

 In many people, migraine triggers may include stress, bright lights, a missed meal, sleep disturbance, alcohol, certain foods, or hormone fluctuations in the menstrual cycle.
-People with a family history of migraine are much more likely to develop migraine.
+People with a family history of migraine are much more likely to develop the condition.

 Types of Migraine